techiediaries/techiediaries/_posts/2020/angular-10/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 - HttpClient has many builtin features for implementing test units,
 - HttpClient makes use of RxJS Observables for handling asynchronous operations instead of Promises which simplify common web development tasks such as
 - - The concelation of HTTP requests,
-- - Listenning for the progression of download and upload operations,
+- - Listenning for the progression of file download and [file upload](https://www.techiediaries.com/angular-formdata/) operations,
 - - Easy error handling,
 - - Retrying failed HTTP requests, etc.